jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 the cross bar of the doorway, and his breadth seemed to span it across from side to side.
 A large face, seared with a thousand wrinkles, burned yellow with the sun, and marked with every evil passion, was turned from one to the other of us, while

-### ADVENTURE VIII.
-THE ADVENTURE OF THE SPECKLED BAND 123

 his deep-set, bile-shot eyes, and his high, thin, fleshless nose, gave him somewhat the resemblance to a fierce old bird of prey.